The Hoare family at Stourhead

 Henry Hoare I (1677-1725)

 Henry Hoare I, 'Good Henry', bought Stourton manor in 1717.
-He replaced it with the Palladian house we know today - christening it Stourhead.
-His son, Henry Hoare II, inherited.
+He replaced it with the Palladian house we know today, christening it Stourhead.
+Unfortunately, Henry died just before his new house was completed at the age of 47.
+Henry’s widow, Jane, continued to work on the estate, and eventually his son, Henry Hoare II, inherited.

 Henry Hoare II (1705-1785)